 Scheduling an appointment

 “Planning for your child’s return to school starts with scheduling their school physicals, depending on their age or grade level,” Dr. Endris said.
-“It also could mean your child is required to have a sport physical if they participate in their school’s sports program.”
+“It also could mean your child is required to have a sports physical if they participate in their school’s sports program.”